Porto-North-Portugal.com

 The History of Porto's Linha 1 Tram

-By the late 1940s, the city's tram network was at its largest, with over 80 kilometres of routes.
-However, this golden age was short-lived.
-From the 1960s onwards, buses were considered more modern and efficient, and the tram lines were gradually closed down.
-The decline was so severe that in 1994, service on the original riverside line was withdrawn completely.
-For eight years, no trams ran along the Douro.
+By the late 1940s the city's tram network had grown to more than 80 kilometres of track and was at its peak.
+The decline that followed came quickly.
+From the 1960s onwards buses were considered the modern alternative, the lines were closed one by one, and in 1994 the original riverside route was withdrawn altogether.
+For eight years no trams ran along the Douro at all.

 Porto Tram Linha 1